-Witnesses describe Roy Moore’s character in defamation trial

-MONTGOMERY, Ala.
-(AP) — Character witnesses testified Monday in a trial over dueling defamation lawsuits filed by Roy Moore and a woman whose sexual misconduct allegations helped derail the Republican’s U.S. Senate campaign.
+Former Senate candidate Moore on accuser: ‘I don’t know her’

+He disputed Leigh Corfman’s account that he molested her at his home after meeting her with her mother at the courthouse.
+“I never saw Ms. Corfman in Etowah County or any other place,” Moore said. adding at another point, “I never knew her.
+I never took her to my home.”

-Leigh Corfman came forward during Moore’s Senate campaign and said Moore sexually touched her in 1979 when she was 14 and he was in his 30s and working as an assistant district attorney in Etowah County.
+Corfman came forward during Moore’s 2017 Senate campaign and said Moore sexually touched her in 1979 when she was 14 and he was in his 30s and working as an assistant district attorney in Etowah County.
+Her story was first reported by The Washington Post.
 She was one of several women who said Moore pursued relationships with them when they were teens.

+The allegations roiled Moore’s campaign and he ended up losing to Doug Jones, who became the first Alabama Democrat elected to the Senate in 25 years.
+Jones lost the next election to Republican Tommy Tuberville who now holds the Senate seat.

+Corfman filed suit alleging Moore defamed her by branding her as a liar when he denied the accusations.
+Moore countersued, claiming Corfman injured his reputation with false allegations meant to hurt him politically.
+Jurors in the trial are tasked with deciding both claims.

+Moore, reiterating a phrase he used during the 2017 Senate race, maintained the accusation was “false and malicious.”

+“There was never any mention of any impropriety in my entire career until the end of the 2017 election, 32 days before the election,” Moore testified.

-Moore’s attorneys on Monday morning presented several character witnesses, including his sister, a former bodyguard, a former police officer and several women who said they were around Moore as teens but never witnessed any misconduct.
-All testified that Moore has a reputation for being honest and they never heard any accusations of misconduct with young women.
+Moore’s attorneys also presented several character witnesses, including his sister, a former bodyguard, a former police officer and several women who said they were around Moore as teens but never witnessed any misconduct.
+All testified that Moore has a reputation for honesty and they never heard any accusations of misconduct with young women.

 Corfman’s attorney, Neil Roman, questioned some of the witnesses on cross-examination, and they acknowledged they did not have any personal knowledge of Corfman’s allegation.